 Dylan: You can be part of our pre-order sale now!
 In January (2021) we will be launching a crowdfunding campaign.
 Right now, we’re gearing up for that and generally just sharing information and educating people about our products, while building our audience, and building a community of people that are interested enough to support us when we officially launch.

-With their crowdfunding campaign successfully completed by the end of January, New Earth Solutions hopes to have Respira in people’s hands and homes by early spring.
+With their crowdfunding campaign launching at the end of January, New Earth Solutions hopes to have Respira in people’s hands and homes within the next year.

 Interviewer: So, what’s the company culture like at New Earth Solutions?